Dave Beard – Frankfort, Indiana

-By building a peer-to-peer network, the Soil Health Partnership partners with farmers to explore the financial, economic, and environmental benefits and risks of soil health practices.
+By building a peer-to-peer network, the Soil Health Partnership partners with farmers to explore the economic and environmental benefits and risks of soil health practices.
 SHP collects on-farm data to evaluate the impacts of soil health practices on the soil, the environment, and the farmer’s bottom line.

 SHP Farmers work alongside our experienced, regional Field Managers to conduct field trials that compares soil health practices to the historical field management.